Tutusaus/Tutusaus.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: Tutusaus_Guillem_CV.pdf
+cv_pdf: Tutusaus_GuillemCV.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This site is a more detailed version of my CV, you can find from basic information up to references and projects.
+You can scroll down to learn more or download the pdf version.
 toc:
   sidebar: left
 ---